uf-mil/mil/docs/software/gazebo_guide.md

     ```

     :::{note}
-    -\-screen forces all ROS node output to the screen.
+    `--screen` forces all ROS node output to the screen.
 It is used for debugging.
     :::

 1. Then in another terminal window run this command to start the Gazebo